 Tenant Security: An unfurnished property contract has, as a minimum, a three-year term, though furnished property contracts may be for one year.
 In both cases, even when the contract ends, the owner can only recover the property if he or a family member intends to live there, or he intends to sell.
 In addition, eviction through the legal system takes a long time.

 However, the economy contracted by 0.08% in 2008, due to the global crisis.
 Real GDP declined again by another 3.1% in 2009, France’s sharpest recession since World War II.
-Despite the worsening eurozone debt crisis, the French economy managed to expand by 1.7% both in 2010 and 2011.
+Despite the worsening eurozone debt crisis, the French economy managed to expand by 1.7% in 2010 and by another 2% in 2011.

-Francois Hollande beat incumbent Nicolas Sarkozy in May 2012 to become the country’s first Socialist president since Francois Mitterand in 1981-1995.
-Reducing the budget deficit and providing jobs are the top priorities of President Hollande.
-However, his government is now struggling with weak economic growth, poor competitiveness, record high jobless rate and overall economic uncertainty.
+In May 2012 Francois Hollande became the country’s first Socialist president since Francois Mitterand (1981-1995), beating incumbent Nicolas Sarkozy.
+His government is now struggling with weak economic growth, poor competitiveness, a record high jobless rate and overall economic uncertainty.